stackbit-projects/caring-tortoise-65636/content/pages/blog/post-4.md

 image_alt: Post 4 placeholder image
 excerpt: >-
   Drinking coffee does more than just give you an energy boost!
-Here are 5 benefits coffee has to offer.
+Here are 5 healthy benefits coffee has to offer.
 seo:
   title: Vos Autem Cum Perspicuis Dubia Debeatis Illustrare
   description: 'Itaque hoc frequenter dici solet a vobis, non intellegere nos'